Book a free consultation meeting!

 Since many ICOs betrayed their community and investors, the industry as a whole put a red stamp over those fundraising processes.

-The starting point of an ICO when it comes to trust, is probably way worse than an IEO or a startup that’s not related to crypto.
+When it comes to trust, the starting point of an ICO is probably way worse than an IEO or a startup that’s not related to crypto.
 That’s why one of the most important elements of any ICO PR campaign is building trust.

-The PR costs going to be high, and there is no limit to how much you can spend per month.
+The PR costs are going to be high, and there is no limit to how much you can spend per month.

 On the other hand, there is a limit to how much you can benefit from a PR campaign.

-When it comes to IEO PR, the cost can go from $3000 per month to more than $100,000.
+When it comes to IEO PR, the cost can go from $3,000 per month to more than $100,000.

-Out of the 4191 people who visit this article, how many visits CryptoAltum should expect get to their site?
-Unfortunately based on our experience, not a lot.
+Out of the 4191 people who visit this article, how many visits CryptoAltum should expect to get to their site?
+Unfortunately, based on our experience, not a lot.

 Why am I showing you this?
 Well, you should know what to expect from your IEO PR campaign.
-It leads me to the new chapter
+It leads me to the next chapter.

 But does it means you spent money for nothing?